abbeylink/AI-enabled-CI-Agent/README.md

 If you do not have metrics, state observable outcomes and feedback honestly.

-## What I’d improve next
+## What I'd do next

-- Improvement one
-- Improvement two
-- Improvement three
+- Update the Agent to take inputs (CI Ideas) from a dynamic source like Excel online or SharePoint, instead of hardcoding the ideas into the script.
+- Build a similar Agent using Microsoft Copilot studio + Power Automate, to demonstrate the enterprise no-code version of the Agent.

 ## Running the project locally